Contact a Lawyer

 The divorce process in Georgia is never exactly the same for everyone.
 Whether contested or uncontested divorce, there are numerous variables that effect the final outcome.

-Separation.
-Georgia does not have a legal status of "legally separated".
+Legal Separation in Georgia does not exist.
 This means that even if you are no longer cohabitating, you are still legally married.
 This is especially important for you to know as dating someone can lead to allegations of adultery.
+If you want to be legally separated in Georgia you need to hire an attorney to draft a Separate Maintenance Agreement.
+This provides legal protections for your rights, finances, and property while living apart.

 Annulment.
 Georgia courts are reluctant to grant an annulment, however; it is possible to get an annulment in Georgia.
 The primary cause to successfully seek an annulment is to prove that the marriage was done with invalid circumstances in place.
 Grounds for an annulment include: